HickeyAaron/Baked/SourDough.md

 ---

 ### 5. (Optional) Seed Mix
-1. Toast **60g mixed seeds per loaf** for 6 minutes.
+1. Toast **60g mixed seeds per loaf** for 6 minutes at 200&degC depending on how dark you want them.
 2. Mix in **15g water**.
 3. Add during the *second* stretch & fold.
    Seeds will distribute naturally afterward.

 ---

-### 6. Shape the Boule
+### 6. Shape the batard
-1. Place dough on an unfloured surface.
+1. Place dough on a floured surface.
 2. Stretch into a loose square.
-3. Fold all four corners into the center.
+3. First pull the bottom edge towards you and fold into the middle.
+4. Take each sides of this fold and fold both edges into the middle.
+5. Take the top corners and fold into the middle and the other remaining corners in.
-4. Roll tightly into a log, tucking edges as you go.
+7. Roll tightly into a log, tucking edges as you go.

-5. Build tension by pushing and pulling dough across table until smooth and round.
+I found this YouTube[https://www.youtube.com/shorts/j07eq9StA68] short good for learning the technique.

 ---